 I still remember the feeling of isolation and remoteness, Ā as I walked around the barren mountain top with only a curious marmot for company.
 When I learned of Adventure Canadaās Arctic expeditions, I couldnāt get that off my mind, and eventually signed up for the August 2016 Arctic Explorer.
 So here I am, sitting in the Nautilus Lounge of the Ocean Endeavor, writing about the first couple of days.

 The voyage started in Ottawa, where we boarded a Nolinair flight to Resolute Bay, Nunavut, with a quick re-fueling stop in Iqaluit.
 We got on the plane directly from a shuttle bus, with not even going through security.
-If I had known that, I would have carried on a whole bottle of whiskey, instead of just a metal flask.
+If I had known that, I would have carried on a whole bottle of whisky, instead of just a metal flask.

 From a beach at Resolute Bay, AC had their zodiacs transfer us to the Ocean Endeavor, and we were soon having a fantastic lunch.
 A couple of weeks ago, Frank, a friend of mine, told Chantal to weigh me before and after the trip, implying that Iād lose 10 pounds in the Arctic tundra, but I think I have to be careful I donāt gain 15.
 The food is unbelievable!